shahr4in/polygon-simplification/README.md

 - area preservation is enforced locally by constructing each replacement point on the area-preserving line, and the program reports total signed area for both input and output polygons
 - topology preservation is enforced after every accepted collapse by rejecting self-intersections, inter-ring crossings, degenerate edges, and invalid hole containment

-For the standalone fixtures in [`tests`](tests), the expected outputs preserve signed area exactly to the printed floating-point precision and keep the ring count unchanged.
+For the standalone fixtures in [`tests`](tests), the expected outputs preserve signed area to the printed floating-point precision and keep the ring count unchanged.

 ### Areal Displacement Summary